sathish-t/nanopore-mod-course/materials/manipulate-modified-base.md

 The following command makes a mod BAM file with a subset of randomly-chosen reads whose total number is set by the input fraction and the total number of reads in the input file.
+Please note that this command does not work very well if the number of reads in the input file is very low (~ 1 - 100).

 ```bash
 # fill the following values suitably.